Security Controls for AI Stacks

 MITRE ATLASThreat taxonomy (attacker perspective)Defender controls

-OWASP LLM Top 10Model layer awarenessIdentity, network, data
+OWASP LLM Top 10Model-layer awarenessIdentity, network, data

-OWASP Agentic AI Top 10Agent orchestration risksImplementation guidance
+OWASP Agentic AI Top 10Agent-orchestration risksImplementation guidance

-IEC 42001Management system / governanceTechnical security controls
+IEC 42001Management system and governanceTechnical security controls

 Google SAIFLifecycle conceptual modelConcrete operational controls

-ATFCross-layer threat model + autonomy promotion gatesOperational tooling
+ATFCross-layer threat model; autonomy promotion gatesOperational tooling

-Open Sub-Questions
+Open sub-questions

-3. Per-agent authorization at scale — how does Capability-based authorization (Warrants) interact with traditional RBAC/ABAC at enterprise scale?
+3. Per-agent authorization at scale — how does capability-based authorization (warrants) interact with traditional RBAC/ABAC at enterprise scale?